CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 **Container image**
 * If using existing image, then pre-filled based on chosen Application template.
 * If using own custom image, then path to the Docker image.
-If you followd the custom image instructions above, you can find the link from Rahti web interface > projectname > imagename > Pulling repository, e.g. `docker-registry.rahti.csc.fi/<yourprojectname>/<yourimagename>:<tagyouwanttouse>` .
+If using Rahti, then: `docker-registry.rahti.csc.fi/<yourprojectname>/<yourimagename>:<tag>` .

 **Labels** Select the default labels or create custom labels.
 Labels are useful in searching applications.
 The icon for the application is also selected based on assigned labels.